datahub-project/datahub/metadata-ingestion/README.md

 source:
   type: "lookml"
   config:
-    base_fodler: /path/to/model/files # Where the *.model.lkml and *.view.lkml files are stored.
+    base_folder: /path/to/model/files # Where the *.model.lkml and *.view.lkml files are stored.
     connection_to_platform_map: # mapping between connection names in the model files to platform names.
       my_snowflake_conn: snowflake
     platform_name: looker_views # Optional, default is "looker_views"